I've reinvented myself on purpose.

 And deeply uninterested in coaching that doesn't go all the way.

-I am the bad cop.
-I am also the person who will celebrate you harder than anyone when you actually do the thing.
+Some say I am the bad cop.
+Some know I am also the person who is the proudest of you when you actually do the thing.

 Currently based in Budapest.
 Writing on Substack.
 Hosting the Leadership Anonymous podcast (in Hungarian).